 Steve Hatfield: This dialog in the marketplace around the Great Resignation, the extent to which there's 11 million job openings in the United States, it's also opened the discussion on do we need to think past pedigree and back to the capabilities and skills that people bring to the table?
 The Philadelphia Federal Reserve did a study that found that somewhere in the vicinity of 36 million Americans in the US workforce could earn 70 percent more if we thought in terms of their skills versus their pedigree.
 If you bring that line of thinking to the table, it just puts another underscore to this population and the extent to which there's a real opportunity here.

-Steve Hatfield: That's the key point—that as you take advantage of the opportunities of the hybrid model, and as you think about a refined workforce experience, as you think about human performance and human potential in a new and different way, and as you open the aperture to take advantage of the opportunity of the neurodivergent, you actually create an environment in the organization that serves everyone.
-The ripple effect will be felt by the entire organization.
+Steve Hatfield: That's the key point—that as you take advantage of the opportunities of the hybrid model and as you think about a refined workforce experience, as you think about human performance and human potential in a new and different way and as you open the aperture to take advantage of the opportunity of the neurodivergent, you actually create an environment in the organisation that serves everyone.
+The ripple effect will be felt by the entire organisation.